Prior Approval Request (PAR) Process

 - N/A – A posting number, waiver or spousal agreement is Not Applicable (N/A) if the faculty assignment is a 0%-time, if it is an adjunct or visiting title, or if it is for a Modified Service assignment.
 A Modified Service assignment is any faculty assignment of a retired faculty member.
 Such an assignment must be under 50% time.
 The PAR will automatically recognize the assignment as Modified Service, assuming the retirement has been finalized.

-TIP: Modified service is a function that in most cases can be taken care of exclusively in HRMS.
-As long as the faculty member’s position exists in HRMS, the PAR will not be acceptable as there will already be an existing position in place.
+TIP: Modified Service is a function that in most cases can be taken care of exclusively in Workday.
+As long as the faculty member’s position exists in Workday, the PAR is not necessary as there will already be an existing position in place.

 There are four values that can be used when determining File Status: